ScottyThePilot/sct_wmod/README.md

 The following code is an example of how to define a new component and a weapon group.
 You can either place this in your `Config.cpp` (if making a patch/compat mod) or in your `description.ext` (for missions or campaigns).

+If weapon components or weapon groups are defined in a mission config with the same ID as one defined in an addon config, the weapon component or weapon group defined in the addon config will be completely replaced by the one defined in the mission config.

 ```cpp
 class sct_wmod_defines {